-(A) Any changes in a health insuring corporation's solicitation document shall be filed with the superintendent of insurance.
-The superintendent, within sixty days of filing, may disapprove any solicitation document or amendment to it on any of the grounds stated in this section.
+(A) Any changes in a health insuring corporation's solicitation document shall be filed with the superintendent of insurance thirty days prior to use for informational purposes, and shall comply with the requirements of this section.
+If the superintendent finds that any solicitation document fails to comply with the requirements of this section, the superintendent may disapprove any solicitation document or require amendment to it on any of the grounds stated in this section.
 Such disapproval shall be effected by written notice to the health insuring corporation.
 The notice shall state the grounds for disapproval and shall be issued in accordance with Chapter 119. of the Revised Code.

 (B) The solicitation document shall contain all information necessary to enable a consumer to make an informed choice as to whether or not to enroll in the health insuring corporation.
 The information shall include a specific description of the health care services to be available and the approximate number and type of full-time equivalent medical practitioners.
 The information shall be presented in the solicitation document in a manner that is clear, concise, and intelligible to prospective applicants in the proposed service area.